erubinof/GEOG418-Final-Project/README.md

 </div>
 <p style="text-align: center;"><em> Figure 12: Clipped Map of Forest Pest Infestation Event Density Across BC in 2022</em></p>

-Now that we can create a presentable density map, we can also apply it to the temperature data for visualization.
 ## Mapping Temperature Density
+Now that we can create a presentable density map, we can also apply the same idea to the temperature data for visualization.
 ```{r MapTempClipped, echo=TRUE, eval=TRUE, message=FALSE, warning=FALSE}
 # For temperature, if adding a second scale for temperature:
 ggplot(data = final_data) +